Arjunbadola/arjunbadola.github.io/_posts/2021-05-13-Less is more.md

 I had got indulged into blogging so much and I had started neglecting other aspects of my life.

-My focus has shifted from investing and my college studies towards bringing in more audience on my blog!
+My focus had shifted from investing and my college studies towards bringing in more audience on my blog!

 I have expressed this feeling in one of my previous essays, ["Losing Focus"](https://arjunbadola.blog/Losing-Focus/).